The Carriage Barn Academy faculty and staff are dedicated to engaging your child in a world of wonder through discovery and inquiry-based learning.

 Small Group Instruction

-Students will work in small groups according to their abilities and interests with the teachers on a daily basis.
+Students work in small groups according to their age, abilities, and interests with the teachers on a daily basis.

-Students will use the full kitchen at least once a week as they prepare snacks and edible science.
-They will make something edible every Friday to go enhance the Letter of the Week Program.
+Students use our full kitchen at least once a week as they prepare snacks and edible science.
+They make something edible every Friday to enhance the Letter of the Week Program.

 Field Study & Outdoor Time

-Our students will have the opportunity to go outside for field study, exercise, and play every day or as weather permits.
-During the spring and summer of 2019, we will be preparing the outdoor environment which will include a natural play area as well as a mini garden and exploration station.
+Our students have the opportunity to go outside for field study, exercise, and play every day or as weather permits.
+We prepare the outdoor environment to include a natural play area as well as raised flower and vegetable gardens, and a monarch butterfly waystation.

 Music & Movement

-All students will enjoy weekly music class with Dan, Dan, The Music Man.
-They will sing and dance to songs that are extensions of our curriculum.
+All students enjoy daily music and movement with their teachers, and weekly music class with Dan, Dan, The Music Man.
+They sing and dance to songs that are extensions of our curriculum.